dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

 }
 ```

-This way, the codegen will generate the output according to your configuration before each time you run `dev` or `start` scripts.
+This way, the codegen generates the output according to your configuration before each time you run `dev` or `start` scripts.

-It's also useful to run the codegen during your continuous integration flow and make sure that you code always compiles with the generated output, this way you can detect breaking changes in your GraphQL schema and GraphQL documents.
+It's also helpful to run the codegen during your continuous integration flow and ensure that your code continually compiles with the generated output; this way, you can detect breaking changes in your GraphQL schema and GraphQL documents.

 ### Watch Mode

 If you wish to run the codegen in watch mode, you can specify `--watch` (or `-w`) when running it.

-You can either run it in a separate terminal session, or use tools like [`concurrently`](https://npmjs.com/package/concurrently) to run two scripts at the same time:
+You can either run it in a separate terminal session or use tools like [`concurrently`](https://npmjs.com/package/concurrently) to run two scripts at the same time:

 ```json
 {